-\abstract {Weakly interacting massive particles (WIMPs) can self-annihilate and thus provide us with the possibility for an indirect detection of Dark Matter (DM).
+\abstract { Weakly interacting massive particles (WIMPs) can self-annihilate, thus providing us with a way to indirectly detect dark matter (DM).
 Dwarf spheroidal (dSph) galaxies are excellent places to search for annihilation signals because they are rich in DM and background emission is low.
-If O(0.1--10$~\mu$G) magnetic fields in dSph exist, the particles produced in DM annihilation emit synchrotron radiation in the radio band.} {We use the non-detection of 150 MHz radio continuum emission from dSph galaxies with the LOw Frequency ARray (LOFAR) to derive constraints on the annihilation cross-section of WIMPs into electron--positron pairs.
-Our main underlying assumption is that the transport of the CRs can be described by the diffusion approximation which necessitates the existence of magnetic fields. } {We use observations of six dSph galaxies in the LOFAR Two-metre Sky Survey (LoTSS).
-The data are re-imaged and a radial profile is generated for each galaxy.
-We also use stacking to increase the sensitivity.
-In order to derive upper limits on the WIMP cross-section, we inject fake Gaussian sources into the data which are then detected with 2$\sigma$ significance in the radial profile.
+If O(0.1--10$~\mu$G) magnetic fields in dSph galaxies exist, the particles produced in DM annihilation emit synchrotron radiation in the radio band.} {We used the non-detection of 150 MHz radio continuum emission from dSph galaxies with the LOw Frequency ARray (LOFAR) to derive constraints on the annihilation cross section of WIMPs in electron--positron pairs.
+Our main underlying assumption is that the transport of the cosmic rays can be described by the diffusion approximation, which necessitates the existence of magnetic fields. } {We used observations of six dSph galaxies in the LOFAR Two-metre Sky Survey (LoTSS).
+The data were reimaged, and a radial profile was generated for each galaxy.
+We also used stacking to increase the sensitivity.
+In order to derive upper limits on the WIMP cross section, we injected fake Gaussian sources into the data, which were then detected with 2$\sigma$ significance in the radial profile.
 These sources represent the lowest emission we would have been able to detect. } {We present limits from the observations of individual galaxies as well as from stacking.
-We explore the uncertainty due to the choice of diffusion and magnetic field parameters by constructing three different model scenarios: optimistic (OPT), intermediate (INT), and pessimistic (PES).
-Assuming monochromatic annihilation into electron-positron pairs, the limits from the INT scenario exclude thermal WIMPs ($\langle \sigma v \rangle\! \approx 2.2 \times 10^{-26}~\rm cm^3\,s^{-1}$) below 20 GeV and the limits from the OPT scenario even exclude thermal WIMPs below 70 GeV.
-The INT limits can compete with limits set by {\it Fermi}--LAT using $\gamma$-ray observations of multiple dwarf galaxies and they are especially strong for low WIMP masses. } {}
+We explored the uncertainty due to the choice of diffusion and magnetic field parameters by constructing three different model scenarios: optimistic (OPT), intermediate (INT), and pessimistic (PES).
+Assuming monochromatic annihilation into electron--positron pairs, the limits from the INT scenario exclude thermal WIMPs ($\langle \sigma v \rangle\! \approx 2.2 \times 10^{-26}~\rm cm^3\,s^{-1}$) below 20 GeV, and the limits from the OPT scenario even exclude thermal WIMPs below 70 GeV.
+The INT limits can compete with limits set by {\it Fermi}--LAT using $\gamma$-ray observations of multiple dwarf galaxies, and they are especially strong for low WIMP masses. } {}

 \keywords{astroparticle physics -- dark matter -- radio continuum: galaxies -- galaxies: dwarf -- galaxies: magnetic fields }